Date of last revision: 21st May 2018

 - your preferences in receiving marketing and communications.

-We also do not collect information about criminal convictions or offences.
+We also do not collect information about criminal convictions or offenses.

 We obtain personal data from sources as follows: